 All students who wish to enter Universities in Egypt (except AUC) must pass the Secondary Two/Three Arabic Religion and Civics examinations (Thanawiya’ama Arabic, Religion, Civics and Citizenship).
 Students are all registered for these examinations.
-The curriculum is addressed in some lessons each week, and Secondary 2 exams are taken in school.
+The curriculum is addressed in some lessons each week, and Secondary 2 exams in Year 12 are taken in school.
 Final Thanaweya Amma exams (in Year 13) are taken outside of school.

-With ample opportunities on offer, students not only broaden their University Applications, but widen their own skills, supporting them throughout Higher Education.
+With ample opportunities on offer, students not only broaden their university applications, but widen their own skills, supporting them throughout Higher Education.

 Guidance for the future

 Students are given regular support and guidance to help prepare for university and career opportunities.
 There are visits to, university fairs and from individual universities around the world, and support is given in completing university applications.
-The school is also an approved CAT testing centre, and can administer tests such as BMAT (for those wishing to study medicine in the UK).